cosmos/testnets/replicated-security/CONSUMER_LAUNCH_GUIDE.md

    - **IMPORTANT**: If you will be running a relayer, make sure you have funds to pay gas for the relayer.
 You will likely need to set up a genesis account with funds

 Additionally you may want to run:
-- a faucet such as this simple [REST faucet](https://github.com/hyphacoop/cosmos-rest-faucet)
+- a faucet such as this simple [REST faucet](https://github.com/hyphacoop/cosmos-rest-faucet) (it may need a separate funded account in the genesis file as well)
 - a block explorer such as [ping.pub](https://github.com/ping-pub/explorer)

 ## Talk to us